We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 This is the best smart light bulb for outside to enhance safety and security outside the home.
 Suitable for illuminating driveways, back yards, front lawns, walkways, and porches, this bulb produces super bright yet tunable whites so you can see everything in your path or augment natural light as the sun changes color and position.
 Beyond white, it also offers millions of custom colors to create a more specific vibe.
 Control the unit via Bluetooth and Wifi via Amazon Alexa and Google Assistant without the need for an additional hub.
 The Cree app will let you automate the bulbs on a specific schedule and create timed triggers; while this light is particularly great for outdoor use, you can use them indoors, but you may find it overkill depending on the space.

-Best budget: Wyze Labs Smart Bulb
+Best budget: Amazon Basics Smart Light Bulb

 Why it made the cut: While the Wyze labs aren’t jam-packed with special features, you’ll be able to set up a complete smart system without breaking the bank.